newrelic/open-install-library/docs/kubernetes.md

 The CloudFormation UI should be prefilled to load this existing template from an S3 URL https://s3.amazonaws.com/aws-quickstart/quickstart-amazon-eks/templates/amazon-eks-entrypoint-new-vpc.template.yaml

+* Check the AWS region is the one you selected to use in the top right corner of the UI
 * Click Next
 * (Optional) Change the Stack name with something you'll recognize later when you'll want to delete the cluster (by deleting the cloud formation stack)
+* Then adjust the configuration with the specific values below

 ### Basic Configuration